Neutron skins probed in proton knockout from neutron-rich nuclei: Momentum distribution formalism

 Figure~\ref{momdis} displays the longitudinal momentum dispersion \(\Delta_\parallel\) of primary projectile-like fragments produced in \((p,2p)\) and \((p,3p)\) reactions on Sn isotopes at an incident proton energy of 250~MeV.
 The results obtained with the present vectorized Monte Carlo (MC) model are compared to the corresponding Goldhaber model predictions, shown as horizontal dashed lines.
 Several salient physical features emerge from this comparison, which we discuss in detail below.
 In the Goldhaber model, the longitudinal momentum width is also computed using \cite{Goldhaber1974},

 where $A_f=A-1$ for (p,2p) and $A_f = A-2$ for (p,3p) reactions.
 Our model provides a microscopically motivated extension of the physical ideas underlying the Goldhaber model \cite{Goldhaber1974,PhysRevC.39.460}.
+In Eq. \eqref{Goldh}, $p_0$ is the Goldhaber width parameter characterizing the effective Fermi momentum of nucleons in the statistical fragmentation model.
+Throughout this work we adopt the standard value $p_0=90$~MeV/$c$, commonly used in analyses of relativistic fragmentation data.
 In the latter, the momentum width arises from the vector sum of randomly oriented Fermi momenta, yielding $\Delta_\parallel^2 \propto \rho\, (3p_F^2/5)$, with a constant bulk Fermi momentum $p_F$.
 In contrast, the present calculation naturally incorporates the surface bias of proton removal reactions and the reduction of the local Fermi momentum in low-density regions.
 Although only protons are removed, the neutron distribution modifies the geometry of the interaction region and shifts the sampling of proton momenta toward regions of lower density.
 This results in a systematic reduction of $\Delta_\parallel$ with increasing neutron skin thickness within the present reaction framework.
 The effect is more pronounced for the $(p,3p)$ channel, which samples the surface more strongly and involves a larger recoil.

 A clear hierarchy between the two reaction channels is observed,

 over the entire isotopic chain.
 This ordering is physically expected and follows directly from the recoil mechanism of the primary fragment \cite{Tostevin1999}.
 As shown in Eq.~\eqref{pfrag}, the fragment momentum is given by the negative vector sum of the intrinsic momenta of the removed nucleons.
 For single-proton removal, the recoil momentum reflects the sampling of one Fermi momentum, whereas for two-proton removal the variance is increased by the incoherent sum of two independent nucleon momenta.
 This geometric effect leads to a gradual suppression of \(\Delta_\parallel\) with increasing neutron excess, amounting to a reduction of approximately \(5\!-\!7\%\) across the isotopic chain shown in Fig.~\ref{momdis}.
 Such an effect may be within the reach of modern experimental momentum resolution and constitutes a genuine structural signal.
 The reduction of the cross sections reported here arises from geometric and density-dependent effects and does not require explicit short-range correlations.
 We expect that short-range correlations would mostly affect high-momentum tails, not total cross sections, or the low momentum part of the spectrum.